1414C/jiffy/README.md

             "properties": {
             The 'properties' block contains the details of the relationship.

-            "refKey":
-            Field 'refKey' can be used to specify an non-default reference key belonging to the containing (from) entity.
-By leaving this field empty, the default field of 'ID' will be used, which is what most relationships will use most of the time.
-For those times where the default 'from' key cannot be 'ID', you may specify your own as long as the chosen field is an existing member in the containing (from) entity and is of go-type uint64 or *uint64.
-The refKey will be matched in the selection of the toEntity when the relationship is accessed.
-            This is an optional field.

             "relType":
             Field 'relType' is used to indicate what sort of relationship is being declared between the containing (from) entity and the toEntity.
 Valid values are {HasOne, HasMany and